JadfAfrigis/AddressMatch/README.md

 | source | Is a unique string indicating where the JSON response was created. |

 ### Sample Response

+A sample response from the Address Match API is included below.

 ```javascript
 {
     "code": 200,